This article underwritten by:

-PBS off the air, and a month later it is still not broadcasting.
-The station maintains service on Comcast/Xfinity systems across Chicagoland as the cable provider has a back-up fiber connection in place.
+Throughout the outage, the station maintained service on Comcast/Xfinity systems across Chicagoland as the station has a back-up fiber connection to the cable provider in place.

 TV transmitters are in high demand as stations all across the country have orders in for new equipment due to the FCC spectrum auction and station repack.
-Lakeshore PBS’ full-power transmitter is scheduled to take 6-8 weeks to build, with an anticipated delivery date of Sept.
-26.
+Lakeshore PBS’ full-power transmitter took eight weeks to build and test.

-In the meantime, a temporary low-power transmitter was delivered to the Cedar Lake site on Aug.
-3. Installation started that evening but was halted as a communication error kept the new transmitter from working with the current system.
+A temporary low-power transmitter was delivered to the Cedar Lake site on August 3.
+Installation started that evening but was halted as a communication error kept the new transmitter from working with the current system.
 The next day, the lead engineer worked with the Quincy, Ill. manufacturer to resolve the error.
-After further inspection, the engineering team from Chicago – contracted by Lakeshore Public Media only 10 days before the storm – discovered what appeared to be multiple faults in the transmission lines preventing the temporary transmitter from operating properly.
-Station officials are working with local authorities to investigate the damage, which is believed to have been caused by vandalism that occurred on the overnight of Aug.
-3.

 It was at this time that multiple faults were discovered in the transmission lines, preventing the temporary transmitter from operating properly.
 After further investigation, the damage was found which was believed to have been caused by vandalism that occurred on the overnight of August 3.